Dennis Maurice

 -Dennis Maurice

-Throughout my career I have raised $38MM in capital and developed programming and initiatives that support the sustainability, transformation, and racial & social equity of communities across the country.
-My work as a fundraiser has led to significant partnership development and has always been driven toward ensuring that communities are valuable partners, not just recipients of good will.
-My contribution has been and continues to be driven by an defining an equitable narrative for communities with unmet needs.
+Throughout my career I have raised more than $40MM in new funding, and secured and stewarded more than $100MM for communities with unmet needs.
+Dennis has also developed programming and initiatives that support the sustainability, transformation, and racial & social equity of communities across the country.
+My contributions have led to significant partnership development, ensuring that communities are valuable partners, not just recipients of good will.

 Picture

-Produced & Directed an episodic documentary about the life of a Black woman who lost her job and love for dance.
+Produced & Directed an episodic documentary about the life of a Black woman’s mental health journey after losing her job as a teacher as she reclaimed her love for dance.

 Picture